freebsd/freebsd-src/docs/MakefileGuide.rst

 This target should be implemented by the ``Makefile`` in the project's ``test`` directory.
 It is invoked by the ``check`` target elsewhere.
 Each project is free to define the actions of ``check-local`` as appropriate for that project.
-The LLVM project itself uses dejagnu to run a suite of feature and regresson tests.
-Other projects may choose to use dejagnu or any other testing mechanism.
+The LLVM project itself uses the :doc:`Lit <CommandGuide/lit>` testing tool to run a suite of feature and regression tests.
+Other projects may choose to use :program:`lit` or any other testing mechanism.

 ``clean``
 ---------